xpack/logger-ts/README-MAINTAINER.md

 - check the latest commits `npm run git-log`
 - open the `CHANGELOG.md` file
 - check if all previous fixed issues are in
-- commit with a message like _prepare v3.0.1_
+- commit with a message like _prepare v4.0.0_

-## Publish to Marketplace
+## Publish to npmjs.com

 - terminate all running tasks (**Terminal** → **Terminate Task...**)
 - select the `develop` branch